 Is it any good?

-Lester, who narrates AMERICAN BEAUTY, informs viewers at the beginning that he will be dead by the end.
+Lester, who narrates this riveting film, informs viewers at the beginning that he will be dead by the end.
 As in the classic Hemmingway short story, "The Short Happy Life of Francis Macomber," he becomes passionate and vital at last, which is unsettling to everyone around him.

 Teens are likely to consider this movie profound in the way that their parents considered The Graduate profound.
 Lester, like Dustin Hoffman's character Benjamin Braddock, is trying to get away from "plastics."
 Carolyn has buried her feelings with motivational tapes, a $4,000 sofa, and mantras like, "I WILL sell this house today!"
 Lester has escaped from a crushing feeling of inauthenticity by becoming numb.
 By telling the truth to himself and those around him, he is like the child in The Emperor's New Clothes, saying that the suburban dream is empty and that they won't allow themselves to be ordinary.
 And, most important, the teens are the real heroes of the movie, having already realized that the dream is empty.
 What they may not realize is that the real tragedy of Lester and Carolyn is that they once knew that, too, and it didn't prevent them from losing themselves.

 Families can talk about the sexual behavior of the movie's teenage characters.
 How do the characters feel about sex?
 What are the consequences of their decisions and behavior?
 Do these seem realistic?

 How does the movie address questions of teen identity?
 Do the teenagers in this movie feel real to you?
 Why or why not?